wpmudev/shared-ui/README.md

 1. Install node.
 I recommend to install `nvm` to switch between node versions.
 2. Execute npm in shared-ui-2 folder `npm install` this will install all needed packages in `node_modules` folder.
-3. Execute `npm run watch` to start watching Sass and JS files.
+3. Execute `npm run watch` to start watching SASS and JS files.
 All Sass & JS files are in `_src` folder.
 Webpack will bundle them as soon as you change things.

 ## npm tasks
 Everything should be handled by npm.
 Note that you don't need to interact with Grunt in a direct way.

-* **`npm run watch`**: Start watching JS files.
+* **`npm run watch`**: Start watching SASS and JS files.

 ## Versioning